piecepackr/piecepackr/README.rst

 What are the possible color options?
-    You can specify colors either by `RGB hex color codes <http://www.color-hex.com/>`_ or `R color strings <http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf>`_.  "transparent" is a color option which does what you'd expect it to (if used for something other than the background color will render the element effectively invisible).
+    You can specify colors either by `RGB hex color codes <http://www.color-hex.com/>`_ or `R color strings <http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf>`_.  "transparent" is a color option which does what you'd expect it to (if used for something other than the background color will render the element effectively invisible).  **Warning:** you shouldn't mix "transparent" backgrounds with the ``invert_colors`` options.

 I have some images I want to use as suit/rank/directional mark symbols, how can I use them with this program?
     You'll need to take them and put them into a font.  `FontForge <https://fontforge.github.io/en-US/>`_ is a popular open-source program suitable for this task.  `fontcustom <https://github.com/FontCustom/fontcustom>`_ is a popular command-line wrapper around FontForge.
 You may need to convert your images from one format to another format first.
 To guarantee dispatch by ``fontconfig`` you might want to put the symbols in a part of the "Private Use Area" of Unicode not used by any other fonts on your system.
 If you do that you won't need to specify your font otherwise you'll need to configure the ``suit_symbols_font``, ``rank_symbols_font``, and/or ``dm_symbols_font`` options.